stfc/PSyclone/doc/user_guide/getting_going.rst

-However, we usually want to redirect the output to a file so that we can later compile.
+However, we usually want to redirect the output to a file so that we can later compile it.
 We can do this using the `-o` flag:

 .. code-block:: console